alej0varas/pypn/README.rst

  PyPN
 ========

-Abstraction library to send push notifications through APNs and GCM.
+Abstraction library to send push notifications through APNs, GCM and OneSignal.

 .. caution::
    This library is in early development state.